Tytan (band)

-Tytan is a British rock band that lasted about two years during the early 1980s by former Angel Witch bassist Kev Riddles.
+Tytan are a British rock band that lasted about two years during the early 1980s, founded by former Angel Witch bassist Kev Riddles.
 The album Rough Justice was released after their split.
-They formed out of the New Wave of British Heavy Metal movement and are best known for their strong melodies.
-The band reformed in 2012 to play Keep It True in Germany and have been touring since.
-In 2016 the band recorded a follow-up album Justice Served with Chris Tsangarides for High Roller Records.
-It was released in May 2017.
+They formed during the New Wave of British Heavy Metal movement.
+The band reformed in 2012 to play at the Keep It True festival in Germany and have been touring ever since.
+In 2016 the band recorded a second album, Justice Served, with Chris Tsangarides for High Roller Records; it was released in May 2017.

 History

-Tytan was formed at the height of the new wave of British heavy metal in the autumn of 1981 by the former Angel Witch rhythm section, bassist Kevin Riddles and drummer Dave Dufort (ex-E. F. Band), Scottish vocalist Norman 'Kal' Swan, and guitarists Steve Gibbs and Glasgow born Stewartie Adams.
+Tytan was formed at the height of the new wave of British heavy metal in the autumn of 1981 by the former Angel Witch rhythm section, bassist Kevin Riddles and drummer Dave Dufort (ex-E. F. Band), Scottish vocalist Norman 'Kal' Swan, and guitarists Steve Gibbs and Glasgow-born Stewartie Adams.
 The latter unfortunately had to leave the band and Gary Owens (ex-A II Z, Aurora) had a brief stay before Steve Mann (ex-Liar, Lionheart) joined.

-Signed to Kamaflage Records, a subsidiary of DJM, Tytan recorded their lone album at Ramport Studios in Battersea with Will Reid-Dick manning the boards.
-Former Judas Priest and Lionheart drummer Les Binks joined the band just in time for the recording in place of Dave Dufort.
-Jody Turner of Rock Goddess made a guest vocal appearance on the song 'Women On The Frontline.'
-Binks would be replaced by Tony Boden on the band's October 1982 UK tour with the Tygers of Pan Tang who was gone shortly thereafter, replaced by Simon Wright (ex-Tora Tora, A II Z, Aurora).
+Signed to Kamaflage Records, a subsidiary of DJM, Tytan recorded their first album at Ramport Studios in Battersea with Will Reid-Dick manning the boards.
+Former Judas Priest and Lionheart drummer Les Binks joined the band just in time for the recording, in place of Dave Dufort.
+Jody Turner of Rock Goddess made a guest vocal appearance on the song Women On The Frontline.
+Binks would be replaced by Tony Boden on the band's October 1982 UK tour with the Tygers of Pan Tang.
+He left shortly thereafter, to be replaced by future Dio and AC/DC drummer Simon Wright (ex-Tora Tora, A II Z, Aurora).

-Kamaflage folded before the album was released but managed to release the single 'Blind Men and Fools' in both 7" and 12" formats in September 1982 before the band split up the following summer.
-Wright would join AC/DC and subsequently work with Dio, Rhino Bucket, and UFO.
-Vocalist Kal Swan moved to Los Angeles, where he formed the band Lion with former Lone Star guitarist Tony Smith whose replacement was future Dio and Whitesnake guitarist Doug Aldrich.
-Swan and Aldrich went on to record a further 3 albums in the 1990s under the name Bad Moon Rising.
-Steve Mann returned to Lionheart and recorded the 1984 Hot Tonight album with the band before joining the McAuley Schenker Group, Sweet, and German prog rock act Eloy.
+Kamaflage folded before the album was released but managed to release the single 'Blind Men and Fools' in both 7" and 12" formats in September 1982.
+The band split up the following summer.
+Vocalist Kal Swan moved to Los Angeles, where he formed the band Lion with former Lone Star guitarist Tony Smith, whose replacement was Doug Aldrich.
+Steve Mann returned to Lionheart.